Jaka Lakovič: National team career

 Lakovič competed for the senior Slovenian men's national team at the 2006 FIBA World Championship, the 2010 FIBA World Championship, and also at 7 straight FIBA EuroBaskets; 2001, 2003, 2005, 2007, 2009, 2011 and 2013.

 Coaching career

 Lakovič began his basketball coaching career in 2016, when he became an assistant coach for the senior Slovenian men's national team, working under the team's head coach, at that time, Igor Kokoškov.
 He started coaching at the EuroBasket 2017 qualification tournament.

 On 7 August 2017, Lakovič signed with the Spanish ACB League club Bilbao, as an assistant coach.
 On 30 April 2018, following the departure of Veljko Mršić, he took over the club's head coach position.

 In June 2019, he was announced as the new head coach of the German Bundesliga club ratiopharm Ulm.
 On 17 June 2022, Lakovič signed to be the head coach of Gran Canaria, of Spain's Liga ACB.
 With Gran Canaria, he won the European-wide secondary level EuroCup championship, in the 2022–23 season.
+On April 8, 2026, Gran Canaria announced it was parting ways with Lakovič.

+On 22 June 2026, he signed as the new head coach of La Laguna Tenerife of the Liga ACB.